awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-version.md

 1. For **Manifest**, choose **Extract from package** to use a manifest that you uploaded to the S3 bucket with your \.zip files\.

    \(Optional\) If you did not upload your revised JSON manifest to the S3 bucket where you stored your \.zip files, choose **New manifest**\.
 You can author or paste the entire manifest in the JSON editor field\.
-For more information about how to create the JSON manifest, see [Step 2: Create the JSON Package Manifest](distributor-working-with-packages-create.md#packages-manifest)\.
+For more information about how to create the JSON manifest, see [Step 2: Create the JSON package manifest](distributor-working-with-packages-create.md#packages-manifest)\.

 1. When you are finished with the manifest, choose **Add package version**\.